mobizt/FirebaseJson/README.md

 The easiest Arduino library JSON parser, builder and editor, v 2.2.9.

-FirebaseJson doesn't use the recursive call to parse or desialize complex or nested JSON objects and arrays.
+FirebaseJson doesn't use the recursive call to parse or deserialize complex or nested JSON objects and arrays.

-This makes the library can use with limited stack memory device.
+This makes the library can use with the limited stack memory device.

 Able to Parse, create and Edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.